microsoft/WhatTheHack/067-FabricLakehouse/Coach/README.md

 - Microsoft Fabric (duh!)
 - Python / PySpark
 - Dataflow Gen 2 / M / Power Query
-- Power BI / DAX
+- Power BI / Data Analysis Expressions (DAX)

 Coaches should deploy the solution files before the event to ensure they are familiar with the approach and the technologies used.
 Coaches should also be familiar with the datasets and source government agency websites used in the example solutions.
 Links are provided in the various [Solutions](./Solutions).